Its-Just-Nans/csv-to-custom-json/docs/How-to-use.md

 ## In browser

-We nned to import the front version :
+We need to import the front version :

 ```js
 import converter from "csv-to-custom-json/front"